-The outdoor playground is designed for children up through age 12.
+The outdoor playground is designed for children in 2nd grade and younger.
 Children must be supervised at all times while on the playground.

 Ball Use

 Nerf balls are acceptable in the classroom for low intensity games only.
 Any balls or other object that accidentally hit the sprinkler nozzle can set off the fire system and cause extensive damage.